Hydration and Sodium for Hot Runs: A Dew Point-First Plan That Avoids Overdrinking

 - confusion or disorientation

-- dizziness that is worsening
+- dizziness that is getting worse

-- severe headache
+- a severe headache

 - nausea or repeated vomiting